The Home Pages of The Platelayers

 The term 'platelayer' was the name used in Britain for the men who laid and maintained the "plateways" that were primarily used for coal haulage in the early 19th century.
-With the coming of the first railroad (a British term) and then railways, the word "platelayer" continued to be used to describe those workers.
+Whilst not wishing to take away from Wikipedia or similar sites, "plateways" were built using L shaped rails and the vehicles that ran on them did not have flanged wheels.
+Eventually, around 1830, with the coming of heavier engines and wagons, plateways gave way to edged rails and flanged wheels.
+Plateways were less able to carry the increased weights, and the track was prone to wear.
+With the coming of the first railroad and then railways, the word "platelayer" continued to be used to describe those workers.

 Despite our name, we do more than just lay and maintain model railway track.
-Not all our members are modelers or have the facilities to construct or operate model trains, although we all enjoy that aspect of the hobby.
+Not all our members are modelers or have the facilities to construct a model railway layout, but we all enjoy that aspect of the hobby.
 Some members have extensive layouts.
 Some have end-to-end layouts.
 Other members are interested in the historical aspects of British Railways.

 Our members have interests covering all of the popular British scales which include N gauge, OO/4mm gauge and O gauge.
 Some members also model 2mm, the various forms of 4mm=1ft (00, EM.
 P4/S4), S scale, coarse O Gauge and Gauge 1 (usually LGB).
 Narrow gauge is also popular.